 - SNH is still in denial about the misconduct of its staff.
 Even though they are in denial, they provide no evidence to dismiss the proof we present.
 Why do they not provide evidence to prove the contrary?
-We know for a fact that it is simply not possible as evidence of SNH staff misconduct is overwhelming.
-Therefore, the only thing SNH can do is deny everything — which is precisely what they are doing.
+(We know for a fact that it is simply not possible as evidence of SNH staff misconduct is overwhelming.)

 - SNH is a government organisation that should be held to higher standards than this.
 We believe that this shows once again that SNH is managed by incompetent individuals.